The Bible is God's Word clad in human words - Luther

-This is being offered as an overview of The New Testament as a whole and then an overview of the Gospel Books in The New Testament
+This is being offered as an overview of The New Testament as a whole.

 Let me begin by encouraging you, a Disciple of Christ Jesus, to not take my word or anyone else’s word, with the exception of God the Father, as authority or absolute truth.
+I would like to suggest that neither you or anyone else raise questions that you do not intend to answer through individual research.
 You must do your own research and study to make the informed opinions that will become your individual foundation for further research and study.
+For those that say they just don't have time to do the research for themself, I simply ask that one looks at their daily schedule and ask, what is making me busy - but NOT PRODUCTIVE.
+The New Testament (NT) is not about being a Christian, it is about being disciple.
 While pursuing my doctoral degree I was often reminded of a statement made by Isaac Newton.
 That we, as scholars (?), must stand on the shoulders of the giants who have come before us.
 Let’s also be reminded that, “[k]nowledge progresses not toward the definitive but toward the infinite” (Popova).
 From me to you, I would like to strongly encourage you to

 continually search and re-search for the most accurate information available as often as possible from multiple sources.
 It is fine to have ones favorite “go-to” books, websites, authors, mentors, etc. but never allow yourself to get comfortable with those “go-tos” ( is go-tos even a word, I digress).
 The world gains new information daily, and there are many who want to share that new information with you.